 The Foundation School Program is funded with \$38.2 billion in All Funds (\$30.3 billion in GR-Related funds).
 These funding levels are sufficient to fully fund the statutory entitlement.
-Further, in conjunction with the supplemental appropriations bill, the August FSP payment deferral enacted in the 82nd legislature is assumed to be reversed.
+Further, in conjunction with the supplemental appropriations bill, the bill provides funding to reverse the August FSP payment deferral enacted by the 82nd legislature.